Questions tagged [ideal-gas]

 views

-Why do we subtract the volume correction term in the van der Waals gas equation [duplicate]
+Why is real volume not smaller than ideal volume in the van der Waals gas equation correction terms? [duplicate]

-The following equation is valid for ideal gasses
+The following equation is valid for ideal gases

 $$pV=nRT$$